I MAKE LOTS and lots and lots of videos. Here's an exhaustive but by no means complete catalogue:

 Mike Critelli's Cavern of Whimsy is a monthly live show I hosted from June '14 to May '15.
 In addition to filmed footage from the show, I've premiered a handful of original videos there.
 Full listings of both are available here.

-"Above Par with Dub B" is a web-based reality TV show with Dub B - a hip-hop artist and amateur golfer - interviewing celebrities and enjoying the best golf courses in the world.
+"Above Par with Dub B" is a web-based reality TV show with Dub B - a hip-hop artist and golfer - interviewing celebrities and enjoying the best golf courses in the world.
 I edited both full episodes available online.

 MISCELLANEOUS, PT 1: a sketch I starred in, written by (and co-starring) Nick Luciano.
 This is me doing my best Tim and Eric impression in my favorite New Orleans Hawaiian shirt.